-In addition to the general duties of being a member, and the duties of panel chair, the following are added duties and responsibilities of the board chair:
+In addition to the general duties of being a member, and the duties of Panel Chair, the following are added duties and responsibilities of the Board Chair:

-- Assume responsibilities as of the AGM until the end of the Board of Revision sitting for the year. - Participate in required board training. - Provide leadership and attend to all matters necessary for the proper operation of the Board of Revision, ensuring that the City's obligations are met in accordance with legislative requirements contained in The Cities Act. - Provide mentoring to board members regarding hearing conduct and process, rules of evidence, decision making and decision writing of an administrative tribunal or quasi-judicial board.

-- Serve as a panel chair. - Appoint panel chairs and monitor activities of panels to ensure consistency in appeal decisions. - When requested by the board secretary, assist with preliminary review of notices of appeal. - Ensure records of decision are completed in a timely manner and to follow up as appropriate. - Ensure that members conduct themselves in an appropriate manner.
+- Assume responsibilities as of the AGM until the end of the Board of Revision sitting for the year. - Participate in required board training. - Provide leadership and attend to all matters necessary for the proper operation of the Board of Revision, ensuring that the City's obligations are met in accordance with legislative requirements contained in The Cities Act. - Provide mentoring to Board members regarding hearing conduct and process, rules of evidence, decision making and decision writing of an administrative tribunal or quasi-judicial board. - Serve as a Panel Chair. - Appoint Panel Chairs and monitor activities of Panels to ensure consistency in appeal decisions. - When requested by the board secretary, assist with preliminary review of notices of appeal. - Ensure records of decision are completed in a timely manner and to follow up as appropriate. - Participates on the City Agency Recruitment and Evaluation Committee (CARE Committee)